 IAC has a large number of the highest quality fabrication facilities in the United States with over 200,000 sq. ft. of fabrication.
 We make sure our staff is AISC and ASME certified.
 Our shops allow us build new baghouse using state of the art equipment and the highest quality of materials.

 With our shipping capabilities your next dust collector can be delivered to anywhere within the contiguous 48 states.
 Not only can we ship your baghouse but we can also construct it as well.
 No need to hire a third party company or attempt to have your employees assemble the equipment.
 We can send our IAC specialist to meet your needs and get your dust collector assembled and running the day it’s delivered.

 BAGHOUSE FILTER MAINTENANCE

 With service or a routine preventative maintenance program by the IAC “Blue Crew”, your plant will operate with peak dust collection efficiency and reduced emissions.
 Providing optimum production output, a clean safe work environment, reduced wear and tear on equipment, less chance for equipment breakdowns and lower energy usage.
 The IAC Blue Crew is here for all your baghouse maintenance needs.
 All of our crews are OSHA & MSHA Certified.
 Multiple man teams with crew leaders can be assembled.
 Millwright execution available.

-With over 55,000 industrial parts and accessories, we provide the largest selection of baghouse filter bags.
-We carry products for any type of industrial dust collector.
+With over 55,000 industrial parts and accessories, we provide a large selection of filter bags, filter bag cages, pleated filter elements, wear components, and accessories for any type of industrial dust collector.
 Most items are in stock and ready for immediate shipping.
-Because we are an OEM we can get you the right part for your application at the lowest price on the market.
+Because IAC is an OEM, we can get you the right part for your application at the lowest price on the market.
 Our products are guaranteed to help you meet the strictest emission laws.